University of Northern Philippines: History

 The university began as the Vigan High School (present-day Ilocos Sur National High School) in 1906.
 Its shop department was converted into a separate intermediate level school, named the Vigan Trade School in 1910.
 It opened its high school in 1927 and produced its first graduates in 1931, when it evolved as the Ilocos Sur Trade School.
-They were both in Vigan town.
-Two of the buildings still exist: one being used as a warehouse for a construction supply firm, the other is the location of the Vigan City Trade Center.

-President Manuel Luis Quezon converted the Ilocos Sur Trade School in 1941 through the help of Assemblyman Benito T. Soliven and Governor Pedro Singson Reyes.
-However, World War II halted its implementation.
+President Manuel Luis Quezon converted the Ilocos Sur Trade School in 1941 through the help of Assemblyman Benito T. Soliven and Governor Pedro Singson Reyes, but was temporarily halted due to World War II.

-In 1951 the Ilocos Sur Trade School became the Northern Luzon School of Arts and Trades (NLSAT) by virtue of Republic Act 547.
-However, Republic Act 2700, or the General Appropriations Act of 1960, converted it back to Ilocos Sur School of Arts and Trades (ISSAT).
+In 1951 the Ilocos Sur Trade School became the Northern Luzon School of Arts and Trades (NLSAT) by virtue of Republic Act 647.
+In 1960, by virtue of Republic Act 2700, or the General Appropriations Act of 1960, NLSAT was converted into the Ilocos Sur School of Arts and Trades (ISSAT).

-It proved temporary: On June 19, 1965, then-Congressman Floro S. Crisologo authored Republic Act 4449.
-It was signed into law at the Philippine Embassy in Roppongi, Tokyo, Japan, converting ISSAT into the University of Northern Philippines.
-It then began implementing its Charter on October 14, 1965.
-Crisologo is recognized as the founder of the university.
+On June 19, 1965, then-Congressman Floro S. Crisologo authored Republic Act 4449 and was signed into law at the Philippine Embassy in Roppongi, Tokyo, Japan, converting ISSAT into the University of Northern Philippines.
+The university then began implementing its Charter on October 14, 1965, with Crisologo widely recognized as the founder of the university.

 The Candon Community College (CCC) was incorporated into the university in 1989 through Republic Act 6744, through the efforts of then-Congressman Eric D. Singson.
 It acted as a semi-autonomous unit.
-Despite this semi-autonomous status, CCC was split from the university by virtue of Republic Act 10085, also by Singson, to become the Northern Luzon Polytechnic State College in 2010.
+Despite this semi-autonomous status, the University of Northern Philippines – Candon Campus (formerly CCC) was split from the university by virtue of Republic Act 10085 (also authored by Singson) to become the Northern Luzon Polytechnic State College in 2010.

-In the late 1980s the commitment of the university to the new Stepladder Nursing Curriculum pioneered in Palo, Leyte was marked by the construction of the College of Health Sciences building, formerly the tallest building in the university (the under-construction Ladies' Dormitory Building will become the tallest) and one of the tallest in Ilocos Sur, finished in 1997.
-It currently houses the individual Colleges of Nursing and Health Sciences, and the university-owned radio station dwNP.